-Type; and the menu name to display the specified menu. ;menu
+;menu Type ; and the menu name to display the specified menu.

-Type / and the program name to run the specified program or script. /program
+/program Type / and the program name to run the specified program or script.

-Type: and the program name to run the specified program or script. :program
+:program Type : and the program name to run the specified program or script.

-DBM Displays the Screen/View Database Maintenance pop-up menu (see F2).
+DBMDisplays the Screen/View Database Maintenance pop-up menu (see F2).
 This must be enabled through Installation Information.
 For more information, see Installation Information in the Dictionary-IV Administrator Guide.

-$\mathbf{DM}$ Displays a lookup of menu names (see F10).
+DM Displays a lookup of menu names (see F10).